alanng10/class-lang/Docue/Article/Single/a.md

 The operate result ref value that the maide return.
 The operate Type is the result Type of the maide.

+Single syntax does not have Storage beside name of result Type.
+Inf it has, abstract of comp is tagged with the existence of storage.

 Single does not need enum.
 Single has class and share operate.
 This is enough element to do any shared list for effect programming.